martinezjf2/rails_project/notes.md

 - login form has to be @user not :user, so when im logged in, i should not be able to go to the /login route (users#new) or the root route (users#home)
-- title case the author first and last_names as well

 - also want to add a search bar in the books#index